mikblack/PATH302/PATH302-brcaData.md

 understand what gene each microarray probe relates to) and clinical information about the patients.
 It also loads an object called `PAM50Preds` which we’ll use later.

+## Analysis of breast cancer gene expression data

+Now we can start the fun stuff!

 ### Extract cohort data